-Murrumbidgee Council provides services and support to a community of 4,047 permanent residents in Coleambally, Darlington Point and Jerilderie, as well as a number of surrounding localities.
+At Murrumbidgee Council, we provide services and support to a community of over 4,000 permanent residents in Coleambally, Darlington Point and Jerilderie, as well as a number of surrounding localities.

-We are evolving as a relatively new council as we were proclaimed on 12 May 2016, following the amalgamation of the former Jerilderie Shire Council and Murrumbidgee Shire Council into one strong, cohesive and efficient organisation.
+We are evolving as a relatively new council as we were proclaimed on 12 May 2016.
+This followed the amalgamation of the former Jerilderie Shire Council and Murrumbidgee Shire Council.

 We are now a strong, cohesive and efficient organisation, with a strong presence in the Local Government Area.
 We are an employer of choice in the region and employ over 90 staff.
 Our offices and depots are located in Coleambally, Darlington Point and Jerilderie.

 Covering an area of 6,880 square kilometres, agriculture is the backbone of our economy.
 The mix of temperate climate, rural location, food and fibre production, and the natural water assets makes our area ideally suited to agricultural production.
 This includes over 100 kilometres of natural river frontage to the Murrumbidgee River and also the longest creek in Australia, the Billabong Creek.

 Our Council plays a strong role in providing services and facilities to support those agricultural activities and the families and businesses within the respective communities of the region.

 We fall within the State electoral divisions of both Murray and Albury (to be realigned to fall within Murray for the 2023 NSW Government election).
 We are part of the Federal electorate of Farrer.